WestDRI/slides/content/torchtensors_webinar/_index.md

 ## <center><div style="font-size: 2.5rem; color: #e6e6e6">*Notes about conversion without copy*</div></center>
 {{<br size="1">}}

-However—{{<a "https://stackoverflow.com/q/61526297/9210961" "& that's quite confusing">}}—they share an underlying C array in memory & modifying one in-place also modifies the other
+However—{{<a "https://stackoverflow.com/q/61526297/9210961" "that's quite confusing">}}—they share an underlying C array in memory & modifying one in-place also modifies the other
 {{<br size="2">}}

 ```{py}